 Diabetes Self-Management Education and Support, or DSMES, teaches participants how to eat healthy, be active, monitor blood sugar levels, take medication, problem solve, reduce risk for other health conditions, and cope with their disease.
 It is evidence-based and improves clinical outcomes, health status and quality of life.

 DSMES is a reimbursable benefit by Medicaid, Medicare, and private payers.
-The typical benefit for DSMES is 1 hour of individual and 9 hours of group education within the 1st year of a diabetes diagnosis, and 2 hours of DSMES each year after (this may vary by private payers).
+The typical benefit for DSMES is 1 hour of individual and 9 hours of group education within the initial year, and 2 hours of DSMES each year after (this may vary by private payers).

 There are two accrediting organizations recognized by the Centers for Medicare and Medicaid Services (CMS).
 Colorado Medicaid follows the CMS policy of requiring accreditation from one of these programs.